-Case study on Supplies – 4 – Gardens Devising Sales Management Plan
+Case study on Supplies – Gardens Devising Sales Management Plan for Stephen Oldroyd

-To aid Oldroyd a 6-month action plan has been devised based on motivational theories of Herzberg’s Two Factor Theory and Vroom’s Expectancy Theory.
-The newly improved sales management will have too look into the factors that are effecting the performance of the salesforce in order to overcome them.
+To aid Oldroyd, a 6-month action plan has been devised based on motivational theories of Herzberg’s Two Factor Theory and Vroom’s Expectancy Theory.
+The newly improved sales management will have to look into the factors that are affecting the performance of the salesforce in order to overcome them.

-The two-factor theory is based on the conviction that specific factors within an organisation are responsible for providing job satisfaction while dissatisfaction is caused by differing set of factors (Noltemeyer et al., 2012).
-According to Sachau (2007) the motivational factors change with passage of time, Bipp and Van Dam (2014) state, but common factors that are fundamental motivators challenging work and acknowledgement result in employee satisfaction while extrinsic hygiene elements such as rank, job security, and remuneration result in dissatisfaction.
+The two-factor theory is based on the conviction that specific factors within an organisation are responsible for providing job satisfaction while a differing set of factors causes dissatisfaction (Noltemeyer et al., 2012).
+According to Sachau (2007), the motivational factors change with the passage of time, Bipp and Van Dam (2014) state, but common factors that are fundamental motivators challenging work and acknowledgement result in employee satisfaction while extrinsic hygiene elements such as rank, job security, and remuneration result in dissatisfaction.

-Bonner and Sprinkle (2002) assert that Vroom presented the theory on the assumption that performance is prone to desire and far from discomfort with employees choosing an action they consider will aggrandize their desire and attenuate their discomfort.
-This theory is generally used to develop pay systems and is used to measure the usefulness of such systems (Heneman and Schwab, 1972).
+Bonner and Sprinkle (2002) assert that Vroom presented the theory on the assumption that performance is prone to desire and far from discomfort, with employees choosing an action they consider will aggrandize their desire and attenuate their discomfort.
+This theory is generally used to develop pay systems and measure the usefulness of such systems (Heneman and Schwab, 1972).